GrayNeel/GrayNeel/README.md

 ### Hi there, It's Marco Smorti 👋

-I'm a student of Cybersecurity Master Degree @ **Politecnico di Torino**, *Turin - Italy* 🏫.
+I'm a student of Computer Engineering (Cybersecurity) Master Degree @ **Politecnico di Torino**, *Turin - Italy* 🏫.
-* 🔭 I’m currently working on a Telegram Bot that help PoliTo's students find all the groups of courses and more.
+* 🔭 I’m currently working on my thesis about ransomware attacks detection on computer networks.
 * 💬 Ask me about IT: Cybersecurity, Telegram Bots and Web Applications
 * ⚡ Fun fact: I love games and i'm addicted to League of Legends!